 I've had many one-night stands and some very short relationships, but have never had an orgasm.
 I thought it was because I was never in love enough with any of them.
 All these years all I wanted was one person - the only person I ever loved.
 We used to have a different kind of relationship years ago, and some time ago AT LAST had sex.
 But while he was really turned on, I wasn't.
-Why?
-He was the one that I should have had the wildest orgasm with' even his talking should have been enough to make me shiver but I was so dry.
-And I have to add that it wasn't his fault, he was wonderful, and he did everything I could have dreamed of.
+But why?
+He was the one that I should have had the wildest orgasm with - even his talking should have been enough to make me shiver but I was so dry.
+And I have to add that it wasn't his fault.
+He was wonderful, and did everything I could have dreamed of.

 I'm not one of those shy types in bed.
 So will you please tell me what my problem is?
-After this guy I had sex with some stranger that I couldn't care less about and again nothing happened.
-I was partially drunk in both occasions.
+After this guy, I had sex with some stranger that I couldn't care less about and again, nothing happened.
+I was partially drunk on both occasions.
 Could that be the reason or do I have an emotional problem or something?

 It is not surprising that you have never had an orgasm during the one-night stands.
 There are at least two things operating in such encounters: First, even though excitement might be high, so is anxiety and second, most guys in a one-night stand do not take the time (and might not have the interest) to discover what will work for a woman.
 Remember, most women (around 65%) are not orgasmic during intercourse, and if all a man offers is brief foreplay in his rush for penetration, she never will make it!
 Sometimes it takes time to learn about each other and what will reliably bring a woman to orgasm.

 Communication is essential, but alcohol is not!